TRAVELING TO BRAZIL

 PRICES AND TRIP COSTS

-• Our travel agent worked hard to get some really good deals on transportation and the boat ride since we have such a large group.
+Our wedding planner worked hard to get some really good deals on transportation and the boat ride since we have such a large group.
 It’s important to know that these prices are deals dependent on group sizes.
 Once RSVPs are closed and we have a final guest count to show the vendors these estimates might fluctuate by a few dollars.

-If you say yes to everything we have planned, ride the vans everywhere, get your own room, go to the beach day and the boat trip, you can expect to spend approximately $245.00, not including the price of your tickets.
+If you say yes to everything we have planned, ride the vans everywhere, get your own room, go to the beach day and the boat trip, you can expect to spend approximately $235.00, not including the price of your plane tickets.

-• Flight Prices vary immensely depending of where you are flying from and how early you buy your ticket.
-Once you RSVP our travel agent will contact you and recommend the best option for your personal case.
+Flight Prices vary immensely depending of where you are flying from and how early you buy your ticket.
+Please refer to our Travel & Stay Page for info and recommendations.

-• We recommend bringing some extra spending money for food and souvenirs even if you sign up for all the activities we ave planned.
-We will have food provided (dinner on Friday, the wedding reception on Saturday, sandwiches on the boat ride, and breakfast at the hotel daily), but if you’d like anything outside of these provisions, please be prepared to purchase them on your own.
+We recommend bringing some extra spending money for food and souvenirs even if you sign up for all the activities we have planned.
+We will have food provided (dinner on Friday, the wedding reception on Saturday, food on the boat ride, and breakfast at the hotel daily), but if you’d like anything outside of these provisions, please be prepared to purchase them on your own.
 Souvenirs are at your own discretion.

 There are very nice bars and bakeries in the hotel area that we highly recommend you check out.
 Because of the currency conversion rates you can get a great dinner and a drink at most bars for the equivalent of about $15.00 US.